MartinvonBerg/Ext_REST_Media_Lib/readme.txt

     If the given <wordpress-id> does not exist it returns with http-status-code 404.

 2.1.2 POST-method
     This function updates the complete image including the metadata.
 The given <wordpress-id> remains unchanged.
 Only the image-files that belongs to that <wordpress-id> will be updated.
 All image sub-sizes will be regenerated.
 All metadata will be updated according to the EXIF-data in the image.
 To complete the update process it is required to set the fields 'title', 'caption', 'alt_text' and 'Description' with the standard REST-API-methods (see above).
 The function 'update_meta' is included.

-    Note on image resizing: The image quality for the resize process is set to 100%.
-The wordpress standard resize quality is set to 82%.
-I did not like that and set the quality to 100%.
-This can be changed in the code only.
+    Note on image resizing: The wordpress standard resize quality is set to 82%.
+A setting of 100% was tested but then the image-files were rather big.
+The setting may be changed in the code only.
 Up to now there is now administrative panel for the settings of this plugin.

     Not on image size: Wordpress scales all images with pixel length (long side) greater than 2560 pixels down to this size.
 The bigger images will be stored in the ../uploads-directory but NOT used for the wordpress pages.
 So, it is not useful to upload images bigger than 2560 pixels.
 This may be changed by setting the 'big_image_size_threshold' by a dedicated hook.
 This is out of scope of this plugin.

     header
     To define the content-type the following fields have to be added to the header: